 Many are surprised to find how advanced and organized the village was.
 On the site, you will notice the drainage system, heated floors, toilets, two-story houses and framed beds.
 We learned that they were making their wine and cultivating olives.
 They had a storage room for food.

 Not many valuables were left behind.
 In fact, many pots with drawings were found during the excavations but only one small gold mule sculpture was found on site.

 As you enter the museum, an elevated pathway takes you around the ruins at a height above the street level.
 A small section allows you to the ground level of the village.
 You will see with your own eyes the 2-story building, the drainage system, pottery and more.

-Akrotiri is less than 30 minutes away for Fira by car, parking fee to expect.
+Akrotiri is less than 30 minutes away from Fira by car, parking fee to expect.
 In addition to the entrance to the site.
 You can combine your visit with the lighthouse and the red beach.

-We were surprise to learn that on the island there is an archeological site and not any: Akrotiri.
+We were surprised to learn that on the island there is an archeological site and not any: Akrotiri.
 I personally think this site is underestimated, the excavation site is well organized, nice interior but, to me, this prehistoric place is not presented to the level of its treasure.